lonesome-polecat/cs-260-startup/notes.md

 ### HTML deliverable

 Note: I have no idea what to use the footer for.
 The instructions say to use it, but I don't have any uses for it yet.

+### CSS deliverable

+Boostrapping looks very handy.
+Remember to download their stylesheets in case their servers ever go down.